 Back in 2015 it used to take around a week to get an app approved, but this has fallen dramatically: Apple now claims that it will complete the process in 24 hours.
 It isn't yet clear how the company has achieved this streamlining, or whether Apple will be making fewer checks on submitted apps.

 Nevertheless, it's worth noting that Apple often rejects apps for one reason or another.
 Typically because they use undocumented SDK features, or because of worries about nudity and pornography.
 There are some technical issues to watch out for though.
 The iMore blog has a good list of rejected apps and the reasons behind their rejections.

 How to make a game for iPhone or iPad

 We're talking specifically about iOS games development for the rest of this article, but many the courses and resources we're going to recommend will assume a certain degree of familiarity with app development in general.

 The good news is that you're far from alone when it comes to wanting to learn video game development for iOS.
-Thankfully there are a range of courses available, all designed to help you learn the basics of video game development.
+Thankfully there is a range of courses available, all designed to help you learn the basics of video game development.